nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * The help guide also contains the link to our User Guide where users can copy the link from and visit for more information.

+Given below is an example usage scenario:

+Step 1.
+The user is unsure of what command to execute, or the syntax of the command to execute.

+Step 2.
+The user executes `help`, which opens up a help guide in a separate window.
+The user can copy the User Guide URL and visit the URL for more information.

+Step 3.
+If the user input is invalid, an error message will be displayed in the command box.

 An additional `HelpWindow` is opened when a user enters the `help` command in the Ui.
 The command will be passed into `MainWindow#executeCommand()`, to which `Logic#execute` calls `LogicManager#execute()` to parse the user input via `FoodDiaryParser#parseCommand()`.
 The user input will be parsed as a 'Help' command.